rieselin/drise_dmfpp_ddeletion/README.md

 ### Example Command

-Here’s an example of how to run the D-RISE method for YOLOv8 with specified parameters:
+Here’s an example of how to run the D-RISE method for YOLOv8:

 ```bash
 python3 -m scripts.drise_yolov8_alldetections \